figuren-theater/ft-privacy/README.md

-# ft-privacy
+# figuren.theater | Privacy
 Privacy first!
 And this is the code that does it.
-Curated for the WordPress Multisite figuren.theater
+Curated for the WordPress Multisite [figuren.theater](https://figuren.theater).